 LSU Law delivers unusual value.
-In 2012, National Jurist/pre-Law Magazine ranked the LSU Law Center as the # 3 Best Value Law School in the nation.
-Tuition and fees for 2012-13 is $18,618 for residents and $36,006 for non-residents, a considerable value when compared with private school tuitions or out-of-state fees at other public universities.
+In 2014, National Jurist/pre-Law Magazine ranked the LSU Law Center as the #8 Best Value Law School in the nation.

 Professor William Hawkland

 The 23rd Tucker lecturer, Boyd Professor William Hawkland, former chancellor of the Paul M. Hebert Law Center (1979-1989), and an internationally known expert on commercial law, began his career in 1947.
 It was in that year that he received his J.D. from the University of Minnesota, followed, in 1949, by an L.L.M. from Columbia University.
 He taught at the Temple University School of Law from 1950-1956, and then, until 1979, at the law schools of Rutgers University, the University of Illinois, and the State University of New York.
 During that period he worked with Karl Llewellyn, the dean of commercial law, on the preparation of the Uniform Commercial Code, and wrote a number of important books and articles on commercial-law subjects.
 These included his three widely-used casebooks, Commercial Paper and Bank Deposits and Collections (1966), Debtor-Creditor Relations (1979), and Sales (1980).
 His writings of that period also included several extremely influential monographs on UCC commercial paper and sales law, and four textbooks on these same subjects, and on the law of banking.
 In addition, Professor Hawkland published over 50 scholarly articles prior to coming to LSU, and assisted the Connecticut, Illinois, Missouri, and New Jersey legislatures in studies culminating in their reception of the UCC.